wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/differential-drive-kinematics.rst

       // struct into left and right velocities. auto [left, right] = kinematics.ToWheelSpeeds(chassisSpeeds);

-Converting wheel speeds to chassis speeds
+Converting Wheel Speeds to Chassis Speeds
 -----------------------------------------
 One can also use the kinematics object to convert individual wheel speeds (left and right) to a singular ``ChassisSpeeds`` object.
 The ``toChassisSpeeds(DifferentialDriveWheelSpeeds speeds)`` (Java) / ``ToChassisSpeeds(DifferentialDriveWheelSpeeds speeds)`` (C++) method should be used to achieve this.